Vauxhall Zafira Tourer (2012-2018) Review

 On the trim front, you’ll want a Techline car if you can find one.
 These were versions aimed at company car fleets that came fully loaded despite being cheaper than most other versions (private buyers were discouraged from buying these versions with hefty discounts on the other), so used buyers should stand to make savings on them, too.

-The Renault Grand Scenic was another popular choice one-upon-a-time, while the Toyota Verso also offers buyers a fairly compelling alternative.
+The Renault Grand Scenic was another popular choice once upon a time, while the Toyota Verso also offered buyers a fairly compelling alternative.
 Less so the Dodge Journey and Chevrolet Orlando.

 Later cars were given a new infotainment system, which greatly simplified the dashboard layout.
 Aside from the shortcut buttons next to the screen, there were just a few logically placed controls for the air-con.
 Much more like it.